bbalganjjm/natural_js/docs/v2/ui.md

 Use an authored native `<button type="button">` and a page/controller event handler for ordinary actions.
 M6 has no `bindButton` export or framework button theme.

 A parser sees one snapshot of all currently entered, still unparsed drafts in `RuleContext.values`; parser order does not change that snapshot.
 Validator `RuleContext.values` holds the combined typed candidate, but each `ValidateRule` receives its field value as a string.
 Formatters see stored row values.
 A rule's `element` may still be detached when the component initializes; use `element.isConnected` if connection matters.
-Form, Grid, and List resolve JSON `data-format` and `data-validate` names through one private UI rule runner.
+Form, Grid, and List resolve JSON `data-format` and `data-validate` tuples through one private UI rule runner; the tuple shape is not a separate public type.
 A per-component `RuleSet` may override a retained built-in name.
 Unknown names and invalid built-in arguments fail at binding.
 Formatters and validators used by the UI remain; they are not a public utility package.[^ui]

 # Related